 Playing all over the fingerboard

 I believe that practicing by playing jazz is the best way to become a great bass player; taking bass lessons by playing jazz.
 Jazz as a teacher.
 Playing walking bass was an excellent way for me to get to know my bass through and through.
 Most jazz-harmonies make you play in a number of keys, which is why you’ll play practically every note at least once in most standards.
 Also, it begins to sound boring very quickly to play in one position only, so you’ll be playing all over the fingerboard in no time at all – although you may prefer not to play in the thumb positions in the beginning.

 By the way; a lot of bassplayers seem to think that playing in the thumb positions is too difficult and have not mastered this art.
-But I must say the bass sounds very beautiful in these regions, and although you hardly play in these positions when you are not soloing, it can be very nice to play these notes when you are.
+But I must say the bass can sound very beautiful in these regions, and although you hardly play in these positions when you are not soloing, it can be nice to play these notes when you are.
 Every now and then I climb to the highest notes on my bass when I’m playing a solo.